nation3/law/Constitution.linked.md

 English is the official language of Nation3.

 ## Committed Amendments
-The DAO commits to implement the following amendments to this Constitution and the Designated Smart Contracts, once technically possible and reasonable considering available development resources, but within a maximum deadline of 5th of November 2024.
+The DAO commits to implement the following amendments to this Constitution and the Designated Smart Contracts, once technically possible and reasonable considering available development resources.

 ### Governance Process
 a) Incorporation of an anonymous voting mechanism, with binding enactment on Ethereum.
 #) Transferring the ratification power of veNATION Holders to Citizens.
-#) Allowing Citizens to enforce on Ethereum the election and dismissal of members of the Guardian Guild.
+#) Allowing Citizens to enforce on Ethereum the election and dismissal of members of the Guardian Guild and the Supreme Court Judges Multisig.
+This amendment shall be executed before June 2023.

 ### Citizenship
 a) Allowing every Citizen to keep their citizenship private to the public, while allowing Nation3 to cryptographically prove its amount of citizens.